guypeled76/gulp-babel/README.md

 ## Install

-Install `gulp-babel` if you want to get the pre-release of the next version of `gulp-babel`.
+Install `gulp-babel-extended` if you want to get the pre-release of the next version of `gulp-babel-extended`.

 ```
 # Babel 7
-$ npm install --save-dev gulp-babel @babel/core @babel/preset-env
+$ npm install --save-dev gulp-babel-extended @babel/core @babel/preset-env

-# Babel 6
-$ npm install --save-dev gulp-babel@7 babel-core babel-preset-env
 ```

 ## Usage